legop3/notes/networking concepts.md

 - full duplex: signals can travel both directions over a medium simultaneously
 - half duplex: signals can travel in both directions but only in one direction at a time
 - simplex: signals can only travel in one direction

+- 4 properties of an analog signal
+    - amplitude: measure of strength at any given point
+    - frequency: number of times amplitude cycles over time
+    - wavelength: distance between one peak and the next
+    - phase: progress of wave over time compared to a fixed point

+- throughput: the amount of data transmitted during a given time period (called payload rate or effective data rate), the current transfer rate
+- bandwidth: difference between the highest and lowest frequencies, static

+STP and UTP can transmit at the same rate

+EMI: electromagnetic interference, also RFI: radio frequency interference
+crosstalk: noise generated across twisted pair wiring
+- alien crosstalk: occurs between two cables
+- near cross talk: occurs near source
+- far end crosstalk: occurs at the far end

+scatter, refraction, reflection are issues in wifi

+mac address is 48 bits

+MAC sublayer and link control in 802.11